Leicester University Medicine Interview Questions

 What were the University of Leicester MMI examiners like?
 Did the University of Leicester medicine interviewers ask a lot of follow up questions?

-All the Leicester medicine interviewers were quite friendly – if a candidate became stuck, they were helpful in asking follow up questions.
-Some of the role play stations could be less friendly because they want to see how you act in a situation that’s unfamiliar or awkward.
-Remember that it is okay to feel a little unsure if you just carry on the conversation and lead it towards resolving the situation.
+All the Leicester medicine interviewers were quite friendly – when I was stuck, they were helpful in asking follow up questions.
+Some of the role play stations were less friendly because they wanted to see how I act in a situation that’s unfamiliar or awkward.
 Follow up questions varied depending on the station.
 Some interviewers stuck to the questions on the instruction sheet outside the cubicle.
-It also depended on how well you answered them, if you covered all the points, they did not always ask any follow up questions.
+It also depended on how well I answered them.
+When I covered all the points, I noticed that they did not ask any follow up questions.

 Was there any guidance with timing at the University of Leicester medicine interview?

-Some examiners cut you off if you begin to repeat yourself or when they get all they want for that question – and then move on to the next.
-Although it can be a bit disconcerting to be cut off, it’s probably because you’ve answered the question well, so they want you to move on.
-Try to allow the examiner to direct the interview in the way they feel is best to get the most from you.
+Some examiners cut me off if I begin to repeat myself or when they get all they want for that question – and then move on to the next.
+Although it can be a bit disconcerting to be cut off, it’s probably because I’ve answered the questions well and they wanted me to move on.
+I tried my best to allow the examiner to direct the interview in the way they feel is best to get the most from the interview.

 What were the role-play stations like during the medicine interview at Leicester University?

 There were two role-play MMI stations assessing different skills.
-The actors responded well to candidates’ attempts at building rapport and trying to find a solution.
-The most important point is to take it slowly and build an introduction/rapport (depending on your role) before steering the conversation towards the relevant issue.
-Remember to demonstrate empathy and be prepared to show off those acting skills!
+The actors responded well to my attempt at building rapport and trying to find a solution.
+The most useful approach for me was to take it slowly and build an introduction (depending on my role) before steering the conversation towards the relevant issue.
+I did my best to demonstrate empathy and prepared myself to show off those acting skills!

 What were the other Leicester MMI stations like?

-The ethical questions were relatively straightforward – they sometimes used a video or an article to highlight a scenario, after which they asked you questions about it.
-Just remember to relate all your answers back to the GMC guidelines, the Duties of a Doctor and the pillars of medical ethics.
-It’s also good to mention some relevant current events that can be used to emphasise your point, but only do this if its relevant!
-As for the personality station they asked questions about how you’ve developed your personal qualities.
-They did want examples but be careful of time constraints, so try to prepare want you want to say for that station during your reading time.
-For the data interpretation stations they gave an article to read.
-Keep the key points in your head and make sure you can briefly summarise the article, as well as think of the wider impacts on healthcare and society.
+The ethical questions were relatively straightforward – they sometimes used a video or an article to highlight a scenario, after which they asked questions about it.
+I remembered to relate all my answers back to the GMC guidelines, the Duties of a Doctor and the pillars of medical ethics.
+It’s also good to mention some relevant current events that can be used to emphasise my point, but I only did it when it was relevant!
+As for the personality station, they asked questions about how I’ve developed my personal qualities.
+They did want examples but I was mindful of time constraints.
+For the data interpretation stations, they gave an article to read.
+I approached this by keeping the key points in my head and made sure I can briefly summarise the article, as well as think of the wider impacts on healthcare and society.

 How long did it take you to hear back after your Leicester University medicine interview?